CONGRATS!! You got your first job!!

 - Kodaly, Orff, First Steps, Dalcroze, Music Learning Theory…pick a methodology that you are interested in and take level 1 training.
 It will give you direction, and if you don’t like it, you probably got a lot of your continuing ed hours/graduate credit/etc for recertification.

 - Local chapter workshops.
 Another way to get hours/credits is to do local workshops.
 They are often very reasonably priced and you’ll connect with teachers in your area.
 Some of my Michigan Kodaly friends are the first people I ask when I need help.
-I often present with Zach from the Dynamic Music Room and even though we actually went to college together, we didn’t really become friends until we both realized what Kodaly nerds each other are.
+I often present with Zach from the Dynamic Music Room (he also wrote this awesome post on Kodaly workshops you should check out) and even though we actually went to college together, we didn’t really become friends until we both realized what Kodaly nerds each other are.
 Our presentations don’t even seem like a lot of prep because we’ve learned how each other work and what our strengths and weaknesses are.
 We definitely wouldn’t have that without Michigan Kodaly!

 Tools You Need